jaeyk/comp_thinking_social_science/docs/07_high_dimensional_data.md

 We focus on the following two hyperparameters:

-- `mtry`: The number of predictors to available for splitting at each node.
+- `mtry`: The number of predictors available for splitting at each node.

 - `min_n`: The minimum number of data points needed to keep splitting nodes.